altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~They landed in an awkward roll, the wind knocked out of Martha.~ ~She looked back to where they had just been only to see darkness.~ ~She heard loud clattering from below...~
+'Okay, that is just great.
+why is it slipping like that?'
-~Which moved to her left now, but she was sure that was down at this point.~ *Kent got up, and helped her to her feet - inspecting her for any damage.*
+~Which echoed in her left ear, but she was sure that was down at this point.~ 'Or maybe that way is up?'
+~She was lost - they were generally heading up....~ *Kent got up, and helped her to her feet - inspecting her for any damage.*
 ~He mimed looking at a watch and tilted his head more urgently.~ }
 {
-*He ran - looking back as Martha started forward to match his pace.*
+*He ran - looking back as Martha jolted forward to match his pace.*
 ~She felt something - a dread she remembered from a distant dream.~ ~!A prickling on the back of the neck.!~
-~Not wanting to turn around, not wanting to face it she caught up to Kent.~ ~He had just jumped onto another gear’s teeth.~
+~Not wanting to turn around, not wanting to face it she caught up to Kent.~ ~He had just jumped onto another gear's teeth.~
-"M::I think it’s here,"
+"M::I think it's here,"
 *Kent nodded, pointed to his eye, then behind her.*
 *Then waved her forward.*
 *She jumped and landed where he was.*
 ~They were running now and Martha noticed the wave of gears slipping.~ *She stopped while Kent did not.*
+"M::Wait!"
 }
 {
 *He fell sideways, falling onto the flat of the gear and kept sliding.*
-*He grabbed hold of the thin metal rod at the center of the gear.*
+*He grabbed the thin metal rod at the center of the gear.*
 *His hand jerked taught be it kept him from going over the edge.*
 ~He clung to that twisting rod, just taking a moment to breathe.~ *He Looked up at Martha - then down below him...*
 *He started inching his way toward a gear further up that pole.*
-~It was one  he could land on.~
-"M::I’ll come get you!"
+~he could drop down, which was sideways to Martha, and he could land on it.~ "M::I'll come get you!"
 *He raised one hand to stop her.*
 *And Martha stopped in her tracks.*
 ~She watched him make his way to the safe landing.~
 }
 {
-`['Why didn’t he twist onto the face?
-She wondered - was he in danger?',
-'Oh shit, there’s that thing']`
+'Oh shit, that thing is right there!'
 ~Below Kent was a dark figure with a tail.~
-*It crawled on all fours towards them - the alien...*
+*It crawled on all fours towards them*
+~The alien.~
 'No...'
 ~She reminded herself.~
-'That’s only a mask.'
+'Only a mask.'
 'A very convincing mask...'
 *She shuddered.*
 ~She hated that movie...~